janbernloehr/janbernloehr.github.io/_posts/2017-06-10-ros-windows.md

 The popular [turtle_sim tutorial](http://wiki.ros.org/ROS/Tutorials/UnderstandingTopics) works fine WSL as well.

 1. Make sure you have an X Server installed, configured and running as described above.
-2. Start a new bash prompt and run `rosrun turtlesim turtlesim_node`.
+2. Start a new bash prompt and run `roscore`.
-3. Start a second bash promt and run `rosrun turtlesim turtle_teleop_key`.
+3. Start a second bash prompt and run `rosrun turtlesim turtle_teleop_key`.
+4. Start a third bash prompt and run `rosrun turtlesim turtlesim_node`.
-   You can control the turtle using the arrow keys
+   You can control the turtle by using the arrow keys by going back to the second prompt.

    ![](/assets/images/RosOnWsl/turtle1.PNG)